How to Research B2B Target Audience & Dominate Your Market

 • What are their customers’ key complaints?

 Tools like SimilarWeb and Ahrefs help you understand your competitors’ SEO strategies and the audience they attract.
+They also offer insights into competitor links, which can reveal valuable backlink opportunities and areas where you can improve your own strategy.

-You can also discover your competitors’ users through reviews they’ve left online.
+You can discover your competitors’ users through reviews they’ve left online.
 Plot their demographic data to gain insights into their buying behavior.

 2) Conduct a Voice-of-Customer analysis (VoC)